 As we enter a new era of corporate sustainability, how then is it best to communicate good CSR policy to your audience?

-Understand public interest.
+Understand public interest

-It does not matter how effective a company’s communication strategy is; if the reality does not match what is being said, then you risk severely damaging your brand reputation.
+It does not matter how effective a company’s communication strategy is; if the reality does not match what is being said, then you risk severely damaging your organisation’s reputation.
 Presenting that your company engages in more CSR activities then it actually does will not only undermine the good work which has taken place, but will mislead stakeholders.
 Before communicating your business’s CSR activities, ensure that all actions and impacts agree with the corresponding message.
 Ultimately, if you are strong in CSR, you will be able to build an effective program to communicate those activities.